nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 Manual Calibration
 ==================

-In the interim before having complete automatic calibration, we used manual calibration to determine the position of the board relative to the Franka base frame.
-The FRANKA end-effector was moved to each of the inner corners and the positions reported by the FRANKA were then hardcoded.
+In the interim before having complete automatic calibration, we used manual calibration to determine the position of the board relative to the FRANKA base frame.
+The FRANKA end-effector was moved to each of the inner corners as shown below and the positions reported by the FRANKA were then hardcoded.
 When the ``MotionPlanner`` class is instantiated, the calibration is automatically taken from the hardcode values in our ``__init__`` function.
 In an automatic version, the hardcoded values would be replaced by coordinates gathered by the calibration procedure.

 .. figure:: _static/calibration_positions.png
     :align: center
     :figwidth: 30 em

+When the ``MotionPlanner`` class is instantiated, the calibration is automatically taken from the hardcode values in our ``__init__`` function.
+In an automatic version, the hardcoded values would be replaced by coordinates gathered by the calibration procedure.

     :figclass: align-center

 4 vectors are calculated from this information, along the x and y axis of the board: